bdeignan/municipal_broadband/README.md

 Then you can run regression analysis in this order: "1_analysis_establishments.do" then "2_analysis_compensation.do" because the analysis of business establishments generates some indicator variables you may need for the compensation .do file.

+The file "sample_complete_Stata_code" is a sample .do file of Stata code that shows the steps involved in the project, from importing and manipulating the raw data all the way to running regressions.
+The code in this file doesn't correspond to the master data set "communitybroadband.dta", but it does show some of the steps involved in creating the file.
+Instead, to use this Stata code, you should download annual county .csv files from the BLS (http://www.bls.gov/cew/datatoc.htm) and metropolitan and micropolitan Average Wage Per Job data from the BEA.

 There is a lot of data and plenty of regressions and other options to try, so feel free to play around with the data.

 User-written programs